BGreen3/Writing-Project-Demo/README.md

 All writing is collaborative, whether it is by peer mentoring, conferencing with a teacher, or working with an editor.
 The purpose of this project is to encourage the development of writing confidence and skill sets by pairing students of different age groups for this cross-campus, collaborative experience.

-To enhance our writing program, we will introduce GitHub as a means for students to collaborate on their stories.
+To enhance our writing program, we will introduce GitHub as a means for Lower School and Upper School students to collaborate on their stories.
 In effect, not only will students develop as collaborative writers as the primary objective states, but in addition, they will work with a program that many engineers and computer programmers use to communicate change in coding systems.
 Both of these objectives address 21st century skills, and will provide students with “Maker’s” tools.

 Embedded in GitHub is the ability to share our project worldwide.
 As the world’s largest open source community, students will be able to “publish” their projects and be visible to a wide audience.

 The cost of the GitHub software that we will require is $22/month.
 This will allow for 20 private repositories with unlimited collaborators and use.
-We will need to to purchcasee this package for three months: November, December, January.
+We will need to to purchcase this package for three months: November, December, January.

 Third Grade Common Core Standards Alignment:
 •	Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear event sequences.